 China watchers have also speculated on how the government will handle some of the more high profile cases after the “National People’s Congress” concludes in March.
 Regarding Bo Xilai, the way in which his trial is conducted has no bearing on its eventual outcome; Bo Xilai is a dead tiger and everyone is just enjoying watching the show.
 Xi Jinping will, however, likely do something in the case of Liu Xiaobo.
 Originally, Liu Xiaobo firmly declined to go overseas and insisted upon staying in China.
 This angered the Hu Jintao regime and prompted it to issue a draconian sentence.
 If Liu Xiaobo has somehow “repented” during the last two years and agreed to leave China, in light of the widespread international attention the case has received, the Xi Jinping regime will likely immediately give him the green light to leave the country.
 However, it is also possible that the regime will first release him on medical parole before releasing him from custody entirely if he obeys certain stipulated terms.

 Revealing Mao’s legacy, however, has more practical relevance to China’s current system of governance than cosmetic changes to Tiananmen Square.
 On a procedural level, the way in which thousands of members of the People’s Congress are appointed and the process of “electing” members of the ruling Standing Committee remains the same as it did during Mao’s time.
 The institution and structure of Chinese governance is the direct product of Mao.
 How can they dispose of this system’s grand architect, Mao Zedong?
 Doing so might fundamentally alter China’s political landscape.
-Perhaps this is the substantive content of the Party’s proposed reforms.
-If so, people might get a clearer understanding of the meaning of “reforms.”
+This is perhaps the substantive contents of some of the “political reforms” of today’s communist party.
+As such, people also get a clear understanding of the meaning of “reforms” .

 During the last couple of days, I have watched interviews with Mao Xinyu, Mao Zedong’s grandson, that were broadcast on Phoenix TV.
 Mao Xinyu talked very excitedly about democracy and, just like Xi Jinping, lambasted corrupt Party members.
 In fact, before taking over China in 1949, his grandfather had talked to the democrat Huang Yanpei about democracy and spoken about American democracy with journalists.
 After taking power, he still talked about “democracy.”
 This time, however, it referred to “socialist democracy,” which is quite different.
 Later, when it came to purging Liu Shaoqi and Lin Biao, there was “no time” to talk about democracy.
 Therefore, when I heard Mao Xinyu talking about democracy with such passion, I could not help but want to hear his thoughts on the evolution of Mao Zedong’s “democratic” ideas and the prospects for Xi Jinping’s “Chinese dream.”
 Maybe he could help me decode Xi’s recent statements.

 Additional slogans recited by Xi and his colleagues have not provided any more clarity regarding the direction in which they plan to lead China.
-Recently, however, Xi delivered a speech that drew considerable attention.
-Quite unexpectedly, he talked about the dissolution of the Soviet Union and the Soviet Communist Party in 1991.
+Recently, however, he delivered a speech that drew considerable attention.
+Quite unexpectedly, Xi Jinping talked about the dissolution of the Soviet Union and the Soviet Communist Party in 1991.
 He asked, “Why was there not a single ‘real man’ willing to stand up to it?”

 In 1992, I traveled to Moscow.
 Most streets were dark at dusk, likely a consequence of ongoing turmoil.
 While walking the streets of Moscow, I bought and (picked up) many certificates of Soviet party membership that had been abandoned.
 One such certificate indicated that the person had been a member of the Party for 28 years.
 In my view, it takes a real man to discard this badge of identity under the former regime and embrace a freer but more uncertain future.
 Maybe this faceless citizen in fact represents the “real man” of history.